Cadazolid: Structure

 The chemical structure of cadazolid combines the pharmacophores of oxazolidinone and fluoroquinolone antibiotics.

 Clinical trials

-In a study published in the journal Anaerobe, cadazolid has been shown to be effective in vitro against 133 strains of Clostridium difficile all collected from Sweden.
+In a study published in the journal Anaerobe, cadazolid has been shown to be effective in vitro against 133 strains of Clostridioides difficile all collected from Sweden.

 In phase I tests, sixty four male patients reacted favourably to cadazolid which primarily acted and remained in the colon while displaying little toxicity even in regimes involving large doses.